syl20bnr/spacemacs/contrib/colors/README.md

 This layer colors your life with:
 - [rainbow identifiers][]
-- [rainbow delimiters][]
 - [rainbow mode][]

 [rainbow identifiers][] mode will colorize each variables and functions with an almost unique color.
 The keywords and the declaration of function colors are disabled in order to make the colorized variables and functions stand out.

-[rainbow delimiters][] highlights delimiters such as parentheses, brackets or braces according to their depth.

 [rainbow mode][] displays strings representing colors with the color they represent as background.